-Looking at how far you have to go in your skills can be pretty depressing--or it can inspire you to improve your craft!
+Whether you're hoping to complete a specific project, learn a new craft or just improve your current skills, looking at how far you have to go can be pretty depressing--or it can inspire you to learn and grow!
 So here's a quick guide on how to get better at your craft of choice, no matter what it is!

 Seek out inspiration